 • Kimarie Bugg

-The Lucile “Tee Rae” Dismukes Award is presented each year to a GPA member who exemplifies the work, mission, and values of Georgia Perinatal Association.
-The 2023 recipient is Margaret Dorroh.
+The Lucile “Tee Rae” Dismukes Award is presented each year to a GPA member who exemplifies the work, mission, and values of the Georgia Perinatal Association.
+The 2024 recipient is Kaprice Welsh.